photoprism/photoprism-docs/docs/index.md

 # PhotoPrism: Browse Your Life in Pictures

-PhotoPrism® is a privacy-friendly app for browsing, organizing, and sharing your photo collection.
+PhotoPrism® is an AI-Powered Open Source App for browsing, organizing & sharing your photo collection.
-It makes use of the latest technologies without getting in your way.
+You can install it at home or on a private server.

 ![Screenshot](https://dl.photoprism.org/assets/img/preview.jpg)